Man securing emails using desktop computer

 Image source: Rejoiner, 2024

-This helps with brand recognition and reinforcing trust in an email message sent legitimately, as recipients have a visible indicator that an incoming email is from a trusted sender.
+This enhances brand recognition and reinforces trust, as recipients can see that an incoming email is from a verified source.

-BIMI works by stamping outbound messages with a BIMI header, which contains a URL pointing to a logo file.
+BIMI works by adding a BIMI header to outbound messages, containing a URL to a logo file.

-Sender authentication verifies the sender's identity, but it doesn't scramble the email content itself.
-To ensure both sender legitimacy and message confidentiality, consider using sender authentication in conjunction with email encryption.
+While sender authentication verifies the sender's identity, it doesn't encrypt the email content.
+To ensure both sender legitimacy and message confidentiality, use sender authentication alongside email encryption.

 Recipient Authentication